Healthy You - Every Day

 “My colleagues and I know that a childhood cancer diagnosis is life-changing, and we strive to offer comprehensive care and support for families within their own community.
 We want the kids we care for and their families to feel like part of our family.” - Jacob Troutman, DO

-“Over the last few decades, the pediatric hematology oncology community has identified more effective ways to treat the most common cancers affecting kids,” Dr. Troutman says.
-“These advances have not only increased survival rates, but they have also helped more children stay in remission.”
+“Over the last few decades, we’ve identified more effective-ways to treat the most common cancers affecting kids,” Dr. Troutman says.
+“These advances have not only improved survival rates, but they have also helped more children remain in remission.”

-Dr. Troutman and the other pediatric hematologist oncologists, nurses and staff members at the Children’s Cancer and Multipurpose Infusion Center at Lehigh Valley Reilly Children's Hospital offer personalized cancer treatment and supportive services to families across the region.
-The program is part of the Children’s Oncology Group (COG), which is the largest consortium of pediatric cancer hospitals and clinicians in the world.
+At the Children’s Cancer and Multipurpose Infusion Center at Lehigh Valley Reilly Children’s Hospital, Dr. Troutman and his colleagues provide personalized treatment and family-centered support.
+The program is part of the Children’s Oncology Group (COG), the world’s largest consortium of pediatric cancer hospitals and researchers.

-“Our association with COG means we care for children using the same protocols that the world’s most renowned cancer centers follow,” Dr. Troutman says.
+“Our association with COG means children here receive the same leading-edge treatments that are offered at the most-renowned cancer centers in the world,” Dr. Troutman says.

-“My colleagues and I know that a childhood cancer diagnosis is life-changing, and we strive to offer comprehensive care and support for families within their own community,” Dr. Troutman says.
-“It’s not just about providing treatment, either.
-We want the kids we care for and their families to feel like part of our family.
-We get to know you on a personal level and are by your side through it all.”
+“My colleagues and I know that a childhood cancer diagnosis is life-changing, and we strive to offer comprehensive care and support for families close to home.
+We want the kids we care for and their families to feel like part of our family,” Dr. Troutman says.

 Childhood Cancer Awareness